 Originally based in David Joffe's hometown of Pretoria (of which the traditional African name is 'Tshwane') in South Africa, in 2009 the company moved to Stellenbosch, and as of 2011 is located in Gordon's Bay, South Africa.
 We have consistently focused on professionalism, world-class quality, and delivering value to our customers.
 Originally dealing primarily with lexicography, the company has more recently broadened its focus to also cover terminology management software, corpus query software, software tools for translators, and general Language Services.

 Our customers include Oxford University Press, Pearson, Longman, Macmillan, the Royal National Academy of Medicine (Spain), Grupo Clarín (Argentina), the Department of Justice (Canada), the Welsh Language Board, the Malaysian Institute of Language and Literature, Van Dale Lexicografie, Le Robert (France), the Royal Spanish Academy, the Institute for Dutch Lexicology (Netherlands), and more.

 TshwaneDJe members are also active in academic research and have published many publications »

 Core Team at a Glance

-Malcolm is an expert C++ programmer, but also does some occasional PHP.
+Malcolm is a highly skilled C++ programmer, but is also well versed in numerous other languages.
 He joined TshwaneDJe in early 2006.
 He is one of the main developers on TshwaneLex, and is the primary developer of the TLex Electronic Dictionary publishing system, as well as the tlTranslate Translation Memory software, but has also worked on a wealth of other software.
 He is also highly experienced with data conversions.
 Since early 2010, he is managing overall software development and company operations of TshwaneDJe.
 He is also the lead developer of the Gulden project.